RussRobin/OBJ-GSP/README.md

 ## Install

-1. Compile Opencv 4.4.0, VLFEAT and Eigen on your machine.
+1. Compile Opencv 4.4.0, VLFEAT and Eigen locally.

 2. Create a new Visual Studio .sln, and add all .cpp and .h files into this .sln.